July 19, 1993 -President Bill Clinton Unveils “Don’t Ask, Don’t Tell” Policy:

 After DADT the Clinton Administration entered a phase of deep reluctance to tackle substantive gay-rights issues on the national stage.
 Although Clinton made a number of first-ever, high-profile appointments of gay leaders to his team, any kind of gay-rights policy agenda seemed stalled as a result of the Don’t Ask Don’t Tell.

-On September 21, 1996 President William Jefferson Clinton would betray the LGBT community once again for his own political gain by signing the Defense of Marriage Act into law,
+On September 21, 1996 President William Jefferson Clinton would blindside the LGBT community once again for his own political gain by signing the Defense of Marriage Act into law,